image: Maria Jerez Quintana - BLOB (c) Leontien Allemeersch

-We wish to do this from the perspective of intersectionality**: with special attention to the different dimensions in which people experience discrimination, and how they influence each other.
+We did this from the perspective of intersectionality**: with special attention to the different dimensions in which people experience discrimination, and how they influence each other.

-Specifically, we are looking for ideas that can offer the arts field in Flanders and Brussels a foothold for greater diversity:
+Specifically, we were looking for ideas that can offer the arts field in Flanders and Brussels a foothold for greater diversity:

 dealing with topics such as:

-In short, everything that you think contributes to diversity in the arts.
+In short, everything that contributes to diversity in the arts.

 Most important condition: we do not support purely artistic projects.
 The aim is to strengthen the arts field in its pursuit of diversity.

 A Fair New Idea?! works with independent juries.
 For this fourth and final call, our jury